Nikhil-Konijeti/Total-Money-Spent-on-Zomato/README.md

 # Total-Money-Spent-on-Zomato
-Calculate the total money spent on orders from Zomato
+Calculates the total money spent on orders from Zomato